-Attend SHWC educational programs and show evidence of continued self-development and professional involvement by participating in activities and educational programs of professional organizations.
+Attend SHWB meetings and educational opportunities and show evidence of continued self-development and professional involvement by participating in activities and educational programs of professional organizations.

 Demonstrated excellent written and oral communication and organizational skills.

-Classified Title: Nurse Practitioner Role/Level/Range: ACRP/04/MG Starting Salary Range: Commensurate with experience Employee Group: Full Time Schedule: Monday- Friday; Essential Staff, Some weekends and late nights possible Exempt Status: Exempt Location: Homewood Campus Department Name: Student Health and Wellness Center Personnel Area: University Student Services
+Classified Title: Nurse Practitioner Role/Level/Range: ACRP/04/MG Starting Salary Range: $100,00 - $116,600 - $148,390 (Commensurate with experience) Employee group: Full Time Schedule: Monday - Friday, 8:30am - 5:00pm, some Saturdays Exempt Status: Exempt Location: Homewood Campus Department name: Student Health and Wellness Center Personnel area: University Student Services

 The following additional provisions may apply, depending on campus.
 Your recruiter will advise accordingly.